(844) 909 2560

 Kratom and Overdose

 Information from the National Poison Data System found that between the years 2011 and 2017, there were 11 deaths associated with kratom exposure.
-Nine of the 11 deaths involved kratom and other drugs and medicines such as antihistamines, alcohol, fentanyl, benzodiazepines, and cocaine.
+Nine of the 11 deaths involved kratom and other drugs and medicines such as antihistamines, alcohol, benzodiazepines, and cocaine.
 Two of the deaths solely involved kratom.
 In 2017, the FDA identified 44 deaths related to kratom.
 Generally, kratom-associated deaths seem to be the result of adulterated products or mixing kratom with illicit drugs, opioids, benzodiazepines, alcohol, or over-the-counter medications.

 Empowering You To Live A Substance-Free Life